IBM/svccat/workshop/Lab1/README.md

-# Lab 1: Deploy an application with hardcoded services.
+# Lab 1: Deploy an application with in-memory storage.

-Learn to deploy an application hosted within the IBM Kubernetes Service with hardcoded references to a Redis backing store.
+Learn to deploy an application hosted within the IBM Kubernetes Service that stores state in memory.

 # Deploy your application